k-mc-k/My-Guides/MySQLCheatSheet.md

 ```

 ### Grant Privileges
+In order to save and implement changes made, execute **FLUSH PRIVILEGES;** at the end
 ```
 GRANT ALL PRIVILEGES ON * . * TO 'someuser'@'localhost';
 ```
-In order to save and implement changes made, execute the following command at the end: **FLUSH PRIVILEGES;**

 ### Show Granted Privileges
 ```